bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/node_operators/full_node.md

 If the flag **--syncmode** is not provided, the default sync mode will depend on the state of the data folder.
 It will be **snap** mode if you sync from genesis or **full** mode if you start from a snapshot.

+### Full Sync with Greenfield Peer (Optional)

+Opting for **full** sync mode means your node will only need block headers and bodies from other network peers.
+To expedite this process, consider utilizing the `Greenfield Peer`.

+This data seed, offered by Greenfield, allows for a more efficient synchronization.
+Configure your BSC node to connect with the Greenfield Peer by modifying your configuration file settings.
+For comprehensive instructions, see [Greenfield Peer](../../../bnb-greenfield/for-developers/data-archive/greenfield-peer.md).

 ## Local Private Network
 Please refer to [BSC-Deploy Tools](https://github.com/bnb-chain/node-deploy) to setup a local private network.